 The Group considers tax as part of its business decision making process.
 When entering into commercial transactions, the Group seeks to obtain the benefit of tax incentives, reliefs and exemptions available under UK tax legislation, consistent with the purpose and the letter of the law.

 The tax affairs of the Group are arranged and managed in response to, and in support of, its business or commercial activities.
-Related party transactions are managed and documented to ensure they are compliant with appropriate tax laws and regulations.
+Related party transactions are managed and documented to ensure they are in compliance with appropriate tax laws and regulations.

 d) Dealings with HMRC